nt2311-vn/checkdiff_fullfill/README.md

 - **WO**: [Work order dataset](https://5574610.app.netsuite.com/app/common/search/searchresults.nl?searchid=2637&whence=)

 👍 Rule of thumbs on how to get the proper dataset:
+1. Determine the period you want to reconcile, if that period is already closed.
+Have no worries to get all the data within that period.
+2. If the period is not closed, if your current date is ahead of the end date of that period +2, you can get all the data within that period.
+3. Otherwise, you need to get the data from the start date of that period to the current date -1.

 ### Required installs
 To use this package, you need to install the following: